byu-oit/UAPI-Specification/University API Specification.md

 |Parameter|Description
 |-----|-----
-|search_context|The search context to use.
+|search\_context|The search context to use.
-|search_text|The text to search for in the specified context.
+|search\_text|The text to search for in the specified context.

 ### 7.4 Search Results

 Search results are returned as a collection.
 The `validation_information` metadata property on each instance returned can be used to give information about why the instance was selected.
 The order of the instances in the collection is determined by the API.
 Results of the request will be sorted before applying any subset parameters specified in the request (see [3.3.5 Large Collections](#335-large-collections)).

-## 8.0 Meta Data Sets and APIs
+## 8.0 Meta Data Sets

 Resources often have associated sets of terms, like accepted state and country names and their abbreviations, that define possible values for properties.
 These terms, or controlled vocabularies, are necessary for a client to properly use the API.
-The controlled vocabularies associated with a BYU API resource should be made available through an API published in the the `meta` URL namespace.
+The controlled vocabularies associated with a UAPI compliant resource should be made available through an API published in the the `meta` URL namespace.

 ### 8.1 Meta Data APIs

 Each controlled vocabulary should have a corresponding API with the following characteristics:

 - The API should be located under `https://api.byu.edu/byuapi/meta/<top-level-resource>/<vocabulary-name>`.
 - Meta APIs should provide HTTP GET support only.
 Updating values in the controlled vocabulary is left to the domain APIs supporting the data set.
 - Meta API responses do not include `metadata` or `links` sections like regular UAPI top level resource responses.